 Avoid the practice of 'insurance' sprays at all costs.
 Using the broadest range of integrated pest management (IPM) strategies (Table 1) is the best way to avoid future spray failures and prevent or delay the development of insecticide resistance.
 Make use of thresholds and spray only when absolutely necessary.
-Follow the guidelines outlined in Tables 1 and 2 (A, B, C, D), ensuring insecticides across different chemical groups are rotated within a cropping season.
+Follow the guidelines outlined in Tables 1 and 2, ensuring insecticides across different chemical groups are rotated within a cropping season.

-Is resistance in RLEM a concern for all growers?
+Is resistance in RLEM a concern for growers outside WA (NSW,

+SA, Tasmania and Victoria)?
 Yes, absolutely.
-Resistance could spread to, or evolve independently in, regions where resistance is not currently found.
+Resistance could spread or evolve independently in NSW, SA, Tasmania and Victoria.
 Occasional long-range dispersal is known to occur in RLEM and is likely to happen during summer via the airborne movement of diapause eggs in summer dust storms.
 Eggs may also be dispersed on soil adhering to livestock and farm machinery and through transportation of plant material, particularly fodder/hay during periods of drought.
-Recent genetic analysis of mite populations has revealed insecticide resistance to SPs has evolved on more than one occasion, demonstrating the potential for resistance in all areas where RLEM are found.
+Recent genetic analysis of mite populations has revealed insecticide resistance to SPs has evolved on more than one occasion in WA, demonstrating the potential for resistance in areas outside WA.